Derrick Williams (basketball): Bayern Munich (2018–2019)

 On October 3, 2018, Williams signed with Bayern Munich of the Basketball Bundesliga (BBL) and the EuroLeague for the 2018–19 season.
 In the EuroLeague, Williams averaged 13.4 points (9th in the EuroLeague) and 4.2 rebounds over 29 games, and was 9th in the EuroLeague with a .794 free throw percentage.
 In the BBL, Williams won the championship with Bayern after defeating Alba Berlin in the BBL Finals.

 Fenerbahçe (2019–2020)

 On July 18, 2019, Fenerbahçe announced that Williams had signed a one-year contract with the Turkish club.

 Valencia (2020–2021)

 On July 8, 2020, Williams signed with Valencia Basket of the Spanish Liga ACB.

 Maccabi Tel Aviv (2021–2022)

 On June 30, 2021, Williams signed a one-year contract with Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
 He averaged 9.6 points, 3.2 rebounds and 1.2 assists per game.
 On June 28, 2022, Williams officially parted ways with the Israeli club.

-Panathinaikos (2022–present)
+Panathinaikos (2022–2023)

 On July 15, 2022, Williams signed a one-year contract with Panathinaikos of the Greek Basket League and the EuroLeague.
+In 34 EuroLeague games, he averaged 12.4 points, 3.9 rebounds and 1.2 assists, playing around 29 minutes per contest.
+Additionally, in 32 domestic league matches, he averaged 6.2 points and 2.1 rebounds, playing around 18 minutes per contest.
+On July 3, 2023, he was officially released from the team.